arashdm2020/banckend-zione/README.md

 # Zione Backend API

-A production-grade RESTful API built with Go, Gin, MySQL, and GORM for the personal website zionechain.cfd.
+A production-grade RESTful API built with Go for the personal website zionechain.cfd.

 ## Features